PensionBee/ddd-workshop/README.md

 In **src/contexts/accounts/core/commands/followAccount.handler.ts**, complete the command handler functions like we did in parts 1 and 2

 In **src/contexts/accounts/core/commandHandlers/followAccount.handler.spec.ts**, complete the command handler tests like we did in parts 1 and 2.
-  *Hint: There should be a test for each outcome and in some tests we may need to asser that entities were NOT persisted.*

 ### Part 4: Blocking an Account

 In **src/contexts/accounts/core/commands/blockAccount.handler.ts**, complete the command handler functions like we did in parts 1, 2 and 3

 In **src/contexts/accounts/core/commandHandlers/blockAccount.handler.spec.ts**, complete the command handler tests like we did in parts 1, 2 and 3.

-## Questions Worth Pondering

-- Which kind of tests (unit, integration, e2e, regression, acceptance, etc.) are command handler tests?
-- What value do we get from writing command handler tests?
-- What kind of things do we NOT want to test in command handler tests?
-Why?